Cookware

 Since the

-outside layer of a jelly roll will
+outside layer of a jelly roll will show

-the cake after baking.
+cake after baking.
 This method tends to add a nice smooth look to the top

 surface of the jelly roll.
+Turning the

-a clean kitchen towel sprinkled with powdered, or icing, sugar and then letting
+clean kitchen towel sprinkled with powdered, or icing, sugar and then letting

 it cool before filling may work well to allow you to remove the wax paper or